-A specialist course for Paediatric Therapists who want to gain new insights, increased knowledge and develop their clinical reasoning and treatment skills for children with Cerebral Palsy and similar neurodevelopmental conditions.
+A specialist course for Paediatric Therapists (PT,OT,SLT) and medical doctors who want to gain new knowledge and understanding and further develop their clinical reasoning and treatment skills for children with Cerebral Palsy and similar neurodevelopmental conditions.

 Unique of its kind, this course has a strong emphasis on high-level observation, analysis and clinical skills.

 Length of Course: 4-Week ( 20 Days) Postgraduate course, in two parts of two weeks.

 Part 1: 15 – 26 May 2023 Online via Zoom Weeks 1 & 2

 Part 2: 12 – 23 June 2023 Face-to-Face Weeks 3 & 4

 Each week is 5 Days, Monday to Friday.

 It is very helpful for Participants’ learning to plan and make arrangements to use the period between Part 1 and Part 2 to put into practice the knowledge and skills gained in Part 1, before coming together for Part 2.

 Mali Dom, Dnevni centar za rehabilitaciju djece i mladeži

 (Care Center for Rehabilitation of Children and Young Adults)